nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/07_DR_Managed_RPO.md

 **Key Insight:**

-> *There is no one-size-fits-all DR solution.*
+> *There is no one‑size‑fits‑all DR solution.*

 ---

 ## Aurora Global Database – Default RPO Limitation

-* Out-of-the-box Aurora Global Database typically provides:
+* Out‑of‑the‑box Aurora Global Database typically provides:

   * **~1 minute RPO**